Egg candling is a neat, cheap, and easy way to discover what is happening inside the egg, but how do you do it?

 Here you will find the complete guide on what candling is and when and how to perform it.

 I will also explain some of the mysteries behind candling and help you get proficient at this skill, which is extremely useful for incubating and hatching.

 Do you have to candle an egg?

 No, really, you don’t, but if you can, it takes some of the guesswork out of hatching and can help you to improve the chances of subsequent hatches.

-If in the past you have had problems with bad hatches, candling can sometimes help to see what goes wrong and give you some ideas to try to fix the problem for subsequent hatches as well.
+If you have had problems with bad hatches in the past, candling can sometimes help to see what goes wrong and give you some ideas to try to fix the problem for subsequent hatches as well.

 We have a top pick section for you later in the article to help you pick through the numerous choices available.